YaminArefeen/NumericalSimulationsProject/README.md

 `2DHeating_Brain_POD` contain code to perform proper othogonal decomposition (POD) analysis on the linear system; a strategy that was ultimately was used to generate demonstration material.

-`Simulation_Tumor_Thermal_Therapy` contains demonstration material. `demo_Tumor_Heating_final.m` is the relevant script.
+`Simulation_Tumor_Thermal_Therapy` contains demonstration material. `demo_Tumor_Heating_final.m` is the relevant script. demo_Tumor_Heating_final.m

+`BrainTumors-codes-compact` contains the demonstration codes for the presentation material. `demo_Tumor_Heating_final.m` is the demo scrpti.